sunwooz/freya/README.md

 ## Usage

-Create a yml file containing the bodies of your emails.
+Create an email.yml file containing the bodies of your emails.

 ```yml
 test: